alcarbone/S5P_SISR_Toolbox/README.md

 For further information, refer to our publications on this topic:
 * [[1]](https://ieeexplore.ieee.org/document/10499875?source=authoralert) A. Carbone, R. Restaino, G. Vivone and J. Chanussot, "Model-Based Super-Resolution for Sentinel-5P Data," in IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-16, 2024, Art no. 5617716, doi: 10.1109/TGRS.2024.3387877.
 * [[2]](https://ieeexplore.ieee.org/document/10663750) A. Carbone, R. Restaino and G. Vivone, "Efficient Hyperspectral Super-resolution of Sentinel-5P Data via Dynamic Multi-directional Cascade Fine-tuning," in IEEE Geoscience and Remote Sensing Letters, doi: 10.1109/LGRS.2024.3454155.
+* [[3]](https://ieeexplore.ieee.org/document/10640942) A. Carbone, R. Restaino, and G. Vivone, "Reduced and Full-Scale Assessment of Super-Resolution of Sentinel-5P Radiance Images," IGARSS 2024 - 2024 IEEE International Geoscience and Remote Sensing Symposium, Athens, Greece, 2024, pp. 1240-1244, doi: 10.1109/IGARSS53475.2024.10640942.
-* [[3]](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12733/1273306/Super-resolution-techniques-for-Sentinel-5Pproducts/10.1117/12.2684083.short#_=_) A. Carbone, R. Restaino, and G. Vivone, "Super-resolution techniques for Sentinel-5P products," in Image and Signal Processing for Remote Sensing XXIX, vol. 12733, pp. 39-48, SPIE, 2023.
+* [[4]](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12733/1273306/Super-resolution-techniques-for-Sentinel-5Pproducts/10.1117/12.2684083.short#_=_) A. Carbone, R. Restaino, and G. Vivone, "Super-resolution techniques for Sentinel-5P products," in Image and Signal Processing for Remote Sensing XXIX, vol. 12733, pp. 39-48, SPIE, 2023.
+* [[5]](https://shop.elsevier.com/books/deep-learning-for-multi-sensor-earth-observation/saha/978-0-443-26484-9) R. Restaino, A. Carbone, and G. Vivone, “Chapter 3 - Deep learning processing of remotely sensed multi-spectral images”, in Deep Learning for Multi-Sensor Earth Observation, S. Saha, Ed., in Earth Observation., Elsevier, 2025, pp. 57–85. doi: 10.1016/B978-0-44-326484-9.00012-9.

 ## Versions
 This is **Version 1.1.0** of the S5P_SISR_Toolbox.

 Version 1.1.0 illustrates the time-saving application of super-resolution algorithms on Sentinel-5P Level-1b data.
-The methods are indeed evaluated on three images with 3445 spectral channels taken from three different orbits.
+The methods are indeed evaluated on images with 3445 spectral channels taken from different orbits.
 The images were pre-processed, as described [here](/data).
 The [IQA](/scripts/IQA) directory was changed in comparison to the previous version to render the computation of RR indexes more robust in relation to the range of the images and to save time is the calculation of some of them.
 The algorithms available are:
   - Interpolation, in particular:
     + Cubic interpolation